lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## psychology of repeating the same mistakes indefinately
 - What is going on?
 We have to figure this out.
+- cultures of cryptic silos... that in potemkin-village fashion people then start to believe are cargo-cult-causal

 ## Setting location items and ancestors in local coordinated decisions (2024.04.17)